Don Bosco School of Printing (DBSP)

 This one-year course is meant to train technically inclined young people to handle materials and equipment used to prepare image carriers for the printing process, to operate and maintain offset printing

 machines, and to manage and maintain different bindery and finishing machines required to convert the printed sheet into quality finished product.

 Great attention is given to the vital integration of the theoretical inputs with the practical application in the extended practicum exposures in the actual printing operations.
 Communication sessions, spiritual and value formation activities are also organized and scheduled.

 A successful applicant for enrolment contributes a nominal amount of 2, 500 a month for training.
 A deserving applicant may avail of the school’s assistance program.
-For further inquiries please feel free to call Ms. Sally Alcantara, the School Principal at 893-8195, and Mondays to Fridays from 8am to 4pm.
+For further inquiries please feel free to call Mr. Eduardo Madrid, Jr., the School Administrator at 893-8195, and Mondays to Fridays from 8am to 4pm.

 - Young men and women (16-24 years old)

 - Parentâ€™s latest income tax returns or affidavit of non-filing of tax returns